- Backed by the best

 What does D&O insurance not cover?

-As with most types of policies, directors and operators insurance policies vary depending on your company, its risk profile, and the insurer.
-Oftentimes, that policy can be tailored to suit the business’s specific liabilities.
+As with most types of policies, it depends on your company’s risk profile, the policy you purchased, and the claim’s specifics.
+Often, you can tailor the policy to suit your business’s potential liabilities.
 However, generally speaking, many D&O policies exclude the following:

 - Pending and prior litigation